tarleb/querverweis/test/perevirky/basics-figure.md

 ## Figures

 *Querverweis* updates the link label with the figure numbers.
-The filter also adds a `ref-type` attribute to the link, augmenting the reference with semantic information.

 ``` html {#input}
 <figure id="sunset">